LME Nickel

-LME Nickel stands for a group of spot, forward, and futures contracts, trading on the London Metal Exchange (LME), for delivery of primary Nickel that can be used for price hedging, physical delivery of sales or purchases, investment, and speculation.
-Producers, semi-fabricators, consumers, recyclers, and merchants can use Nickel futures contracts to hedge Nickel price risks and to reference prices.
-As of December 31, 2019, LME Nickel is associated with 153,318 tonnes of physical Nickel stored in 500 LME approved warehouses around the world.
-This is 5.67% of the 2019 global estimated mined Nickel production of 2.7 million tonnes.
+LME Nickel is a group of spot, forward, and futures contracts, trading on the London Metal Exchange (LME), for delivery of primary nickel that can be used for price hedging, physical delivery of sales or purchases, investment, and speculation.
+Nickel futures contracts are used to hedge price risks and as a reference for prices.
+As of late 2024, LME Nickel is associated with 230,000 tonnes of physical Nickel stored in about 465 LME approved warehouses around the world.
+This represents 6.50% of the estimated global mined nickel production 3.52 million tonnes in 2024.

 Despite the low share of physical Nickel associated with LME Nickel contracts, global physical Nickel transactions are usually based on LME Nickel prices.
-This practice began in the 1970s to 1982, when producer Nickel prices, especially Canadian producer prices collapsed, and the industry switched to LME prices.
+This practice began in the 1970s and continued until 1982, when producer nickel prices, especially Canadian producer prices, collapsed and the industry switched to LME prices.

 History

-From World War One to the late 1970s, world Nickel prices were generally set by producer price lists.
-Three main suppliers, INCO, Falconbridge, and Société Le Nickel produced around 75% of world Nickel demand and largely controlled pricing.
+From World War One to the late 1970s, world nickel prices were generally set by producer price lists.
+Three main suppliers, INCO, Falconbridge, and Société Le Nickel, produced around 75% of world nickel demand and largely controlled pricing.